Zembrani/task-nest-app/README.md

-Task Management API - Event-Driven Microservices with Nest.js
+Task Management Microservices (Nest.js, DDD, RabbitMQ, JWT)

-This project demonstrates a robust backend system built using a modern technology stack, focusing on Clean Architecture, Domain-Driven Design (DDD), and event-driven communication between microservices.
-It features a Task Management API (task-app) that communicates asynchronously with a simple Notification service (notification) via RabbitMQ.
+This project demonstrates a robust, event-driven backend system built on a Nest.js monorepo.
+It features three distinct microservices that communicate asynchronously using RabbitMQ, showcasing a full implementation of Clean Architecture, Domain-Driven Design (DDD) principles, and secure JWT authentication.

+The three services are:

+task-app: A "Resource Server" providing a protected REST API for CRUD operations on Tasks.

+notification-app: A "Consumer" service that listens for task-related events and logs them (simulating sending notifications).

+authentication-app: An "Auth Server" that acts as the system's identity provider, handling user registration and issuing JSON Web Tokens (JWT).

 ✨ Key Concepts & Features Demonstrated

-This project serves as a practical example of implementing several advanced backend concepts:
+This project serves as a practical, portfolio-ready example of implementing several advanced backend concepts:

-Microservices Architecture: Two distinct Nest.js applications (task-app and notification) running independently.
+Microservices Architecture: Three distinct Nest.js applications (task-app, notification-app, authentication-app) running independently within a monorepo.

+Authentication & Authorization:

+JWT (JSON Web Token): A dedicated authentication-app handles user registration (/auth/register) and login (/auth/login), issuing secure JWTs.

+Password Hashing: Uses bcrypt to securely hash and compare user passwords.

+Guards: The task-app acts as a "Resource Server" that uses a shared AuthGuard to protect its endpoints, validating JWTs on incoming requests.

-Clean Architecture: Strict separation of concerns into Domain, Application, Infrastructure, and Presentation layers, promoting maintainability and testability.
+Clean Architecture: Strict separation of concerns in each service into Domain, Application, Infrastructure, and Presentation layers.

 Domain-Driven Design (DDD):

-Bounded Contexts: Each microservice represents a distinct Bounded Context (Task Management, Notifications).
+Bounded Contexts: Each microservice represents a distinct Bounded Context (Task Management, Notifications, Authentication).

-Ubiquitous Language: Consistent terminology used across the codebase (e.g., Task, TaskCreatedEvent).

-Entities: Task as the core domain entity.
+Entities & Aggregates: Task and User as core domain entities.

-Repositories: Abstracting data persistence (ITaskRepository).
+Repositories: Abstracting data persistence (ITaskRepository, IUserRepository).

-Domain Events: Modeling significant business occurrences (TaskCreatedEvent, TaskUpdatedEvent, TaskDeletedEvent) for asynchronous communication.
+Domain Events: Modeling business occurrences (TaskCreatedEvent, TaskUpdatedEvent) as type-safe classes with metadata (eventId, timestamp).

-Event-Driven Communication: Utilizing RabbitMQ as a message broker for decoupled, asynchronous communication between the task-app (Producer) and notification app (Consumer).
+Event-Driven Communication: Utilizing RabbitMQ as a message broker for decoupled, asynchronous communication between the task-app (Producer) and notification-app (Consumer).

-Nest.js Framework: Leveraging Nest.js modules, dependency injection, controllers, services, pipes, and lifecycle hooks for a structured and scalable application.

-TypeORM & PostgreSQL: Implementing data persistence using TypeORM entities and repositories, connected to a PostgreSQL database.
+Data Persistence: Using TypeORM and PostgreSQL for data persistence.
+Each service manages its own tables (tasks and users) within the same shared database.

-API Validation: Robust request validation using class-validator and Nest.js ValidationPipe for both request bodies and URL parameters (DTOs).
+API Validation: Robust request validation using class-validator and Nest.js ValidationPipe for both request bodies (@Body()) and URL parameters (@Param()).

-Unit Testing: Isolated unit tests for the controller layer using Jest and Nest.js testing utilities, mocking dependencies effectively.
+Testing:

+Unit Tests: Complete test suites for controllers and services (*.spec.ts) using Jest, mocking dependencies (Repositories, Services) to test logic in isolation.

+E2E Tests: Integration tests (*.e2e-spec.ts) using Supertest to make real HTTP requests against the API and validate responses against a separate test database.

-Docker Compose: Simplified setup and management of external services (PostgreSQL, RabbitMQ) for local development.
+Docker Compose: A single docker-compose.yml file to set up and run all required external services (PostgreSQL, RabbitMQ) with persistent data volumes.

-TypeScript: Leveraging strong typing for improved code quality and maintainability.
+Monorepo Structure: Using libs/shared to share common code (like DTOs, event definitions, and the AuthGuard) between services.

 🏛️ Architecture Overview

-The system consists of two main services orchestrated by Docker Compose:
+The system is composed of three separate services that interact with each other and with external infrastructure.

+authentication-app (Port 3001)

+Provides public endpoints for POST /auth/register and POST /auth/login.

+Hashes passwords using bcrypt.

+Validates user credentials against the users table in PostgreSQL.

+Creates and signs JWTs using a shared secret.

-task-app (Port 3000):
+task-app (Port 3000)

-A Nest.js application providing a REST API for CRUD operations on Tasks.

-Follows Clean Architecture principles.
+Provides protected endpoints (/tasks) for managing tasks.

+Uses a shared AuthGuard to verify the Authorization: Bearer <token> header on all requests.

+Performs business logic and validation (e.g., throwing NotFoundException if a task doesn't exist).

-Persists data to the PostgreSQL database via TypeORM.
+Saves data to the tasks table in PostgreSQL.

-Acts as a Producer: Publishes domain events (TaskCreated, TaskUpdated, TaskDeleted) to the task_exchange in RabbitMQ.
+Publishes domain events (e.g., task.created) to the task_exchange in RabbitMQ.

-notification (Port 3001):
+notification-app (Port 3002)

-A lightweight Nest.js application.

-Acts as a Consumer: Subscribes to specific routing keys on the task_exchange in RabbitMQ.

-Listens for task-related events and logs a message to the console (simulating a notification action).

-RabbitMQ:

-Message broker handling the asynchronous communication between services via the task_exchange.

-PostgreSQL:

-Relational database storing the task data for the task-app.
+Has no public API endpoints.

+Connects to RabbitMQ on startup.

+Subscribes to events (like task.created) from the task_exchange.

+Logs the received event data, simulating an action like sending an email or push notification.

 🛠️ Technologies Used